Okay. The new year is in full swing.

 If you take a favorite pic and turn it into something you’ll use, like a phone case or a coffee mug or a pouch for carrying Reese’s Peanut Butter Cups, every day is a holiday.

 Also consider making your item available for others to buy, and maybe get a head start on the next trip’s budget.
 I made these bags and pillows on Society6 from photos I took in on my gap year.
 Check out the cool merch available on Society6 here.
 And use this coupon for $10 off of a $40 purchase on any item on their site.

 I made some even more specific personal goals to keep my travel juices flowing.

 I’m going to continent #6: Africa!

-My plans aren’t solid yet (they’re kind of floating around right now in a gaseous state) but hopefully I’ll visit South Africa, Kenya and Tanzania in 2017.
+My plans aren’t solid yet (they’re kind of floating around right now in a gaseous state) but hopefully I’ll visit South Africa, Kenya and Tanzania in this year.

 I’ll meet up with other travelers.

 I’m still team solo traveler.